RudyMartin/esp32/0-Basics/a_blink_test.md

 - Uploading the `blink.ino` program
 - Seeing it blink an LED
 - Reading personalized messages in the Serial Monitor
-- Pressing the "RESET" / "EN" button (silver and black left side) to restart the program
+- Pressing the reset button to restart the program

 ---